 I am from the flat fen country of eastern England.
-I first came to the US in 1990 for what was supposed to be a 10-month stay.
-I’m still here.
-I’ve been based in the Washington DC area since 2000.
+I came to the US in 1990 for what was supposed to be a 10-month adventure.
+It lasted a little longer than that.
+I have been based in the Washington DC area since 2000.

 I mostly do just two closely-related things.

 First, I do research on human language.
 I am impressed by the rich structure of human language, especially the countless details that we’re not consciously aware of.
-I want to know how children ever manage to learn this.
-And I want to know how the structures are encoded and manipulated, in cognitive and neuroscientific terms.
-The search for answers to these questions has taken me on a journey involving many different tools, languages, and fields of research.
-And along the way I’ve been fortunate to work with wonderful colleagues and students, who have taught me a huge amount.
-Recently we have got a lot of mileage from studying the role of grammar and memory in linguistic illusions and linguistic predictions.
+I want to know how children learn this.
+I want to know how those structures are encoded and manipulated, in cognitive and neuroscientific terms.
+These questions have taken me on a journey involving many different tools, languages, and fields of research.
+Along the way I have been fortunate to work with wonderful students, who have taught me a huge amount.
+Recently areas of focus include linguistic illusions, linguistic predictions, and the relation between speaking and understanding.

-This site sketches how we’re pursuing these two projects.
-I know that you have better things to do than read my papers, and CVs are soulless.
-These pages save you the trouble. [how this site was built]
+This site sketches how I pursue these two themes.
+You have better things to do than read my papers, and CVs are soulless.
+These pages aim to save you the trouble. [how this site was built]

-When I’m not obsessing about community building for language science, I obsess about community building around running and fitness.
-I have been a competitive runner in the past, and occasional triathlete, but nowadays I am more interested in other people’s running.
-In 2016 Andrea Zukowski and I founded College Park parkrun, which ties running and community building into a big fuzzy ball, serving thousands of community members each year.
-We are now helping other communities around the country to benefit as we have in College Park.
-I am Communications and Community Development Lead for parkrun USA.
+When I am not obsessing about community building for language science, I obsess about community building around running and walking.
+Long ago, my hugely talented adopted brother turned me into a competitive (if undistinguished) runner.
+I have dabbled in duathlon and triathlon.
+I even represented Team USA at the age-group World Duathlon Championships in 2013.
+Nowadays I am more interested in helping others get active.
+In 2016 Andrea Zukowski and I founded College Park parkrun, which ties running and community building together, serving thousands of community members each year.
+We have helped many other communities around the US to benefit as we have in College Park.
+From 2017-2019 I was Communications and Community Development Lead for parkrun USA, helping to increase annual participation 10-fold.
 I am fascinated by the parallels between community building in science and around physical activity.